 - Front setbacks: - A minimum of 4.5m or the existing average building line of the adjoining properties (whichever is less).
-Exception: Development in the Koala Bay - Tanilba Bay area area

 Exception: Development in the Koala Bay - Tanilba Bay area are to provide a minimum front setback of 6m to allow for Koala movement.